 Usually the third Wednesday of the month

-The next movie night is Wednesday 22 May.
-If you are interested in being on
+The next movie night will be Wednesday 19 February.
+If you are interested in

-the email list, please let Louise or Karen know.
-As well as new additions, there
+being on the email list, please let Louise or Karen know.
+They will email the

 LUNCH BUNCH